 - Pick up your Emergency Binder. - Check for any injured students.
 Place green paper on door if your room is all clear.
 Place red paper on door if you are unable to move injured person. - Leave doors locked in a drill; unlocked in the event of a real disaster. - Take your class out to your designated area on the Field, using the safest route and suggested map routes.
 See map for evacuation route and field location. - Appoint a responsible student to lead your class while you bring up the rear, seeing that everyone has cleared the room.
 Follow closely with the class.
-Emphasize that the class stay together on route to the Field - If the Field is not safe to use, the Incident Commander will identify the next safest location on campus for all students/staff.
+Emphasize that the class stay together on route to the Field - If the Field or quad is not safe to use, the Incident Commander will move students to the Woodlawn street as the secondary area.